 If you get everything else right, I love making customized marketing strategies and launch plans for the members of my private community.
-You can join Guerrilla Publishing for a fraction of the price you’d pay for a book publicist, and get far more value from the program (it’s basically like like booking me for a marketing consultation, but instead of one hour you get long-term support.)
+You can join Guerrilla Publishing for a fraction of the price you’d pay for a book publicist, and get far more value from the program (it’s basically like booking me for a book marketing consultation, but instead of one hour you get long-term support.)

 The problem is, services follow demand.